Azure/logicapps/articles/logic-apps-public-preview-known-issues.md

 ## Available regions

-Logic Apps public preview is currently available in the following Azure regions.
+Logic Apps public preview is available in the all Azure regions.

-* Central US EUAP
-* East US EUAP
-* West Central US
-* West US 2
-* Central US
-* Japan West
-* Brazil South
-* Central India
-* South Africa West

 ## Issues